organicnz/colorcraft-versel/README.md

 **Status**: ✅ Production Ready

 ### To fix
-- 404 error page still constantly reloads in loops though.
+- The 404 error page is still caught in an infinite reload loop.
+Can we refactor it taking some differemt approach?